For the third weekend in a row, Rice baseball dropped a conference series, this time coming at home against a red-hot, ranked Louisiana Tech club.

 The bats were more productive for Rice on Saturday, rallying from a 2-0 deficit to take a 6-2 lead after five innings.
 Cade Edwards and Bradley Gneiting hit two-run home runs.
 Austin Bulman and Connor Walsh provided the other run-scoring hits.

 As the offense worked, Rice starter Roel Garcia held Louisiana Tech at bay and left the seven-inning game in the sixth with the lead.
 It would not last.
-The combination of Garrett Zaskoda and Guy Garibay could not hold the lead.
+The combination of Garret Zaskoda and Guy Garibay could not hold the lead.
 Louisiana Tech would score five runs in the final two innings to win 7-6.

 SATURDAY 2 | Louisiana Tech 20 – Rice 6

 After coming painfully close on Saturday afternoon the Owls were never within striking distance from a doubleheader split later that same day.
 Louisiana Tech scored eight runs in the second inning of Rice starter Mitchell Holcomb, who recorded just four outs.
 By the time Rice scored its first run in the fourth, they had already trailed 12-0.

 Rice used five pitchers.
 All but Jared Plank allowed three or more runs.
 Plank’s outing was actually one of the best of the weekend by any Rice pitcher, throwing one scoreless inning with just one hit allowed.
 It wouldn’t be enough to slow the Louisiana Tech onslaught, though.